UW-ESS-DS/MLGeo2023_ESS569_Burn_Severity_Drivers/README.md

 * A report in the form of a notebook where our project is fully described.
 The entire code is also available here.
 * All figures produced by running the code in the notebook.
 * Presentation slides that briefly describe our project.
+* Metadata document describing all the variables used in this analysis, and including maps of the study area.

 ### Purpose
 * to have an online, collaborative space to work on our ML project